 The RMBS notes were issued under the Dutch Saecure program.
 The net proceeds were used to finance a part of the existing Dutch mortgage portfolio of Aegon Hypotheken.
 The expected maturity of the RMBS notes is derived from the FORD which stands for the first optional redemption date.
 At this date Aegon Hypotheken has the first right to repurchase the underlying mortgages from the special purpose entity (SPE).
 The legal maturity date of the RMBS notes is related to the underlying mortgage loans with the longest legal maturity.
 All these notes are fully collateralized by mortgage loans which are part of the investments of Aegon Hypotheken.
-SAECURE 15 has been repurchased at FORD in February 2020.
+On April 8, 2021, Aegon Hypotheken closed a transaction under the Dutch SAECURE program to sell Class A mortgage backed securities (RMBS).
+'SAECURE 20' consisted of a principal amount of EUR 657 million of class A notes at a total issued amount of EUR 676 million, an expected weighted average life at origination of 4.98 years and a coupon of 3 month Euribor plus 70bps.
+During 2021, an amount of EUR 47 million of class A notes is redeemed.